cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 If you want greater flexibility in the JSON format and data included in logging, we can use the LoggingEventCompositeJsonEncoder.

 These encoders/layouts are composed of one or more JSON providers that contribute to the JSON output.
 No providers are configured by default in the composite encoders/layouts.
-You must add the ones you want.
+You must add the ones you want to heavily customize the output,

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>